 But bringing along truckloads of seemingly high-tech paraphernalia and putting on airs of being “scientific” is not any more valid qualitatively than someone who investigates a site by their “gut feeling.”
 Sometimes one can divine the truth by what seems to be an entirely subjective and undocumented experience.
 And one person’s authentic paranormal experience may not be able to be duplicated no matter how many tri-quarter readings you take.

 As Shakespeare phrased it, “by the prickling of my thumbs, something wicked this way comes.”

 Please don’t put me in the category of the professional debunkers who, while pretending to investigate paranormal incidents objectively in reality approach every occurrence with the same closed mind, and simply seek to validate their predetermined opinions and present it as “proof” that it is all bunkum.
 I have read some ghost hunting groups’ accounts that I personally find quite impressive; but I also know that insofar as the scientific community goes, their evidence will not convince any academic investigator.

 The flurry of paranormal Cable TV shows in particular yank my chain.
-Some, admittedly, are worse than others; a bunch of idiots running around an abandoned sanitarium with flashlights attached to their faces and scaring themselves is not only a waste of time, but just plain silly.
+Some, admittedly, are worse than others; a bunch of idiots running around an abandoned sanitarium with flashlights attached to their faces and scaring themselves is not only a waste of time, it’s just plain silly.

-Unlike the professional debunkers, I refuse to throw the baby out with the dirty bathwater.
-Paranormal phenomena are real; I know of many people who have genuine experiences.
-Similarly, I have met a few people whom I believe may be genuinely psychic; in fact, I think that everyone has that potential, at the very least.
+Unlike the professional debunkers, the Joe Nickols of the world, I refuse to throw the baby out with the dirty bathwater.
+Paranormal phenomena are real; I know of many people who have genuine experiences, even if only once in their lifetime.
+Similarly, I have met a few people whom I believe to be genuinely psychic.
+I think that everyone has that potential, at the very least.